EmanueleRsp/Restaurant-Manager-in-C/README.md

 For more details about the **data storaging** by server, please refer to the [relative documentation](/docs/files%20organization.md).

-For more details about data structures used for **data transmission**, please refer to the [relative documentation](/docs/data%20transmission.md).
+For more details about the data structures used for **data transmission**, please refer to the [relative documentation](/docs/data%20transmission.md).

-If you want to check tasks required for the project, you can find them in the pdf file [here](/docs/Specifiche.pdf).
+If you want to check the tasks required for the project, you can find them in the pdf file [here](/docs/Specifiche.pdf).

 ---